leweymelchor/TR-808/README.md

 - added beats and instruments variable to build upon in future
 - used beats and instruments variables to aid in building correct number of pads vertically and horizontally
 - added grid to spacially define non functional pads
+- added mouse button down event to allow users to select the pads
+- styled the pads to change colors when clicked

 ## Created By: